On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Functional Localization

-Towards further exploration, when testing predictions separately for each of the eight localizers, we observe that, across models, predictions 1 and 2 were borne out only for LatentBeliefs (simple \& conjunctive) and GameBeliefs (simple), suggesting that these drive the main results above (shown in Figure~\ref{fig:loc-ablation-acc-acrossModels}, full statistical results presented in Table~\ref{app:tab:byLoc-hypotheses} in the Appendix).
-For all other localizers (except for CommunicativeIntent (conjunctive)), only P1.1, P2.1 and P3.1 were borne out.
-We note that the three localizers supporting our predictions in full also showed similar distributional patterns in the models (Figure~\ref{fig:loc-distribution-qwen}), different from other localizers.
-Results for all localizers and all models are shown in the Appendix in Figures~\ref{app:fig:loc-ablation-acc-byLocalizer-part1}--\ref{app:fig:loc-ablation-acc-byLocalizer-part2}.
+Towards further exploration, we tested predictions separately for each of the eight localizers.
+Across models, predictions 1.1, 2.1, and 3.1 were borne out for all localizers (except for CommunicativeIntent (conjunctive) (1.1) and GameBeliefs (3.1)).
+Predictions 1.2 and 2.2 were borne out only for LatentBeliefs (simple \& marginally conjunctive) and GameBeliefs, suggesting that these three localizers mainly drive the results above (shown in Figure~\ref{fig:loc-ablation-acc-acrossModels}).
+This suggests that subnetworks tapping into the ToM aspects beliefs, percepts, desires and emotions (captured by these three localizers) might functionally support both ToM and pragmatic performance of LMs.
+We note that these three localizers also showed similar distributional patterns in the models (Figure~\ref{fig:loc-distribution-qwen}), different from other localizers.
+Results for all localizers and models are shown in the Appendix in Figures~\ref{app:fig:loc-ablation-acc-byLocalizer-part1}--\ref{app:fig:loc-ablation-acc-byLocalizer-part2}, full statistical results are presented in Table~\ref{app:tab:byLoc-hypotheses}.

+Moreover, we investigated to which extent the identified subnetworks functionally support mental state related reasoning as opposed to other cognitive skills that may be recruited in ToM and pragmatic tasks.
+In addition to the general linguistic ability benchmarks, we evaluated selected models on the entity tracking \citep{kim2023entity} and analogical reasoning tasks \citep{webb2023emergent}.
+When ablating the critical and control subnetworks, e.g., localized by LatentBeliefs and GameBeliefs, we found that the critical ablations had a similar effect on entity tracking performance as on ToM and pragmatic performance across models, but did not as consistently affect other datasets, suggesting that ToM and pragmatic capabilities might indeed also rely on shared entity tracking mechanisms.
+Details of the analysis are reported in Appendix~\ref{app:sec:ablations-g-laoding-datasets}.